McGoff History, Family Crest & Coats of Arms

 McGoff Settlers in United States in the 19th Century

-- Thomas McGoff, aged 25, who emigrated to the United States from Co.
+- Thomas McGoff, aged 25, who immigrated to the United States from Co.
 Mayo, in 1893

 McGoff Settlers in United States in the 20th Century